paulmalherbe/Tartan/doc/BWL.rst

 Competition Draw (BC)
 +++++++++++++++++++++
-If the first draw of a competition is a Manual Draw use `Change Draw` otherwise use this routine to create a draw and, if relevant, print match cards as follows:
+If the first draw of a Tournament competition is a Manual Draw, use `Change Draw` to capture it, otherwise use this routine to create a draw and, if relevant, print match cards as follows:

 + **Tournament, Teams and Round Robin**
     + **Competition Code** - The relevant competition code.
 If the competition is a new competition and is a Round Robin competition you will have the facility to sectionalise it.
         + **Sections** - Select Yes or No.
         + **Entries per Section** - Enter the number of entries per section.
     + **Game Number** - The relevant game number.
+If it is the first game an option to print All Drawn Games will be displayed.
     + **Game Date** - The date of the game.
     + **Pair Home with Away Skips** - This only applies to the first drawn game.
         + **No** - Standard random draw where anyone could be paired with anyone.